 I had wanted to include Lilyan Tashman in my novel (celebrities make cameo appearances) only she died too soon (1934) for the dates that my characters live.
 Lilyan Tashman began as a vaudevillian in New York and appeared in the Ziegfeld Follies between 1916 and 1918.
-From this she became a Broadway actress and later a Hollywood film actress who some sources say never quite made it to what would be considered “superstar status.”
-Despite this she made sixty-six films and made an easy transition from silent films to the talkies.
+From this, she became a Broadway actress and later a Hollywood film actress who some sources say never quite made it to what would be considered “superstar status.”
+Despite this, she made sixty-six films and made an easy transition from silent films to talkies.

 A Thumbnail of Lilyan

 The idea that Lilyan never reached star status may have more to do with an internet rumor made real through repetition than to fact.
 True, she is not a household name today, but are we the deciders of what was important to people in another era?
 Mann (2001) reports that The Lilyan Tashman Fan Club of the 1930s was composed of thousands of devoted young women.
 Reporters for movie magazines considered her “great copy” because during the depression she gave young women fashion advice.
-(Imagine a Lesbian giving fashion advise?
-Oh, our modern day stereotypes!)
-“If you have to go without an extra hat, an extra pair of gloves or even an extra dress, do pay more attention to yourself.
+(Imagine a Lesbian giving fashion advice?
+Oh, our modern-day stereotypes!)
+“If you have to go without an extra hat, an extra pair of gloves, or even an extra dress, do pay more attention to yourself.
 It’s the secret of poise and the very first step in smartness.”
 Mann goes on to say, “Tashman played her looks and femininity for all they could get her–“a lipstick” lesbian years before the term was coined.

 Maybe Lilyan didn’t reach the top of the Hollywood star list, but she lived a lavish life with her openly gay husband, Edmund Lowe, and she definitely had her fans.
-When she died an early death at age 37 from stomach cancer on March 21,1934 10,000 of her fans, mostly women, showed up in a frenzy of adoration (that sounds rather Dionysian) They tore up the grounds trying to get close to her.
+When she died an early death at age 37 from stomach cancer on March 21, 1934, 10,000 of her fans, mostly women, showed up in a frenzy of adoration (that sounds rather Dionysian) They tore up the grounds trying to get close to her.
 They pushed the famous out of their way.
-Stars like Fanny Brice, Jack Benny and Mary Pickford.
+Stars like Fanny Brice, Jack Benny, and Mary Pickford.
 Eddie Cantor who gave the eulogy said, it was “the most disgraceful thing I’ve ever seen.”
 Several women almost fell into the open grave.
 There were quite a few injuries that day (Starr, 2006).
 Lilyan’s husband Edmund said, “People have said it was bad taste, irreverent.
 I don’t think so.
 Lilyan didn’t think so either.
 It was their way of showing they cared.”
 (Mann, 2001)

 LILYAN: Lesbian, Bi or Straight and Does It Really Matter?